Github Badge Co-authored with GPT-5-Pro Co-authored with Claude-4.5-Sonnet

 @echo "Rolling back last migration..."

-cd backend && uv run alembic downgrade -1
+cd infra && docker compose exec backend uv run alembic downgrade -1

 Warning